Understanding and Applying the Mean Value Theorem: Example Problems

 -

 Continuity and Differentiability: f(x) = x² + 2x is a polynomial, which is continuous and differentiable everywhere.
-Therefore, the MVT applies on the interval [1, 3].
+Because of this, the MVT applies on the interval [1, 3].

 -